-When stored in low SOC, the batteries must be charged within the maximum interval corresponding to the SOC when the batteries are powered off.
-If the batteries are not charged within the specified interval, they may be damaged due to overdischarge.
+- Only trained and qualified personnel are allowed to charge batteries.
+Wear insulated gloves and use dedicated insulated tools during the operation. - Observe onsite during charge and handle any exceptions in a timely manner. - If a battery experiences an abnormality such as bulging or smoking during charge, stop charging immediately and dispose of it. - When stored in low SOC, the batteries must be charged within the maximum interval corresponding to the SOC when the batteries are powered off.
+If the ESS is not charged within the specified interval, the batteries may be damaged due to overdischarge.

+Power-Off SOC Before Storage Maximum Charge Interva

+SOC = 50% See the maximum charge intervals when the SOC is 50%.

+30% ≤ SOC < 50% 4 months

-Power-Off SOC Before Storage Maximum Charge Interval SOC ≥ 50% Refer to the charge intervals for batteries delivered separately.
-5% ≤ SOC < 50% 20 days SOC < 5% 48 hours
+5% ≤ SOC < 30% 20 days

+SOC < 5% 48 hours